 - Proposition 1 (2014)

-The grant program is administered by the Water Authority on behalf of the Regional Water Management Group, which includes the Water Authority, City of San Diego and County of San Diego.
-The 74 projects that have received $111.7 million in IRWM grant funding have been or are being implemented by public agency and non-profit sponsors.
+Grant funding awarded to the program is administered by the Water Authority on behalf of the Regional Water Management Group, which comprises the Water Authority, City of San Diego and County of San Diego.
+The management group is advised by a 32-member committee that represents the diversity of public, non-profit and tribal stakeholders involved in regional water management.
+The 78 projects that have received $116.8 million in IRWM grant funding have been or are being implemented by public agency, tribal and non-profit sponsors.

 Local Resources Program

 Administered by the Water Authority and funded by the Metropolitan Water District of Southern California, this program underwrites local recycled water, groundwater recovery, and seawater desalination projects during the initial years of operation.
 The program provides incentives of up to $475 per acre-foot for qualified projects.